Setting up the development environment

 .
 You can change the tag to whatever you want, but remember to change it at the next step.

-After building the image, run it with the following command (again, if using Linux or Mac, run as sudo
+After building the image, run a container with the following command:

 where: